Judy Buenoano

-Judias Anna Lou "Judy" Buenoano (born Judias Welty, also known as Judias Goodyear and Judias Morris; April 4th, 1943 – March 30th, 1998) was an American serial killer who was executed in Florida for the 1971 murder of her first husband James Goodyear.
+Judias Anna Lou "Judy" Buenoano (born Anna Lou Welty, also known as Judias Goodyear and Judias Morris; April 4, 1943 – March 30, 1998) was an American serial killer who was executed in Florida for the 1971 murder of her first husband James Goodyear.
 She was also convicted of the 1980 murder of her son, Michael Buenoano, and the 1983 attempted murder of her boyfriend, John Gentry.
 Buenoano is also acknowledged to be responsible for the 1978 death of another boyfriend, Bobby Joe Morris, in Colorado.
 But by the time authorities tied Buenoano to Morris, she had been sentenced to death in the state of Florida.

 Buenoano is also believed to have been involved in a 1974 murder in Alabama, and in the 1980 death of yet another boyfriend, Gerald Dossett.
 After her arrest, Dossett's body was exhumed and analyzed for signs of arsenic poisoning.
 No charges were laid in that case.
 Buenoano was the first woman to be executed in Florida since 1848, or electrocuted in the United States since 1976.

 Early life

-She was born Judias Welty in Quanah, Texas, on April 4, 1943.
-She was the third of four siblings.
-Her mother died when she was four, and she and her younger brother, Robert, were sent to live with her grandparents.
+Judy Buenoano was born Anna Lou Welty in Quanah, Texas, on April 4, 1943.
+She was the youngest of three siblings.
+Her mother died when she was four, and she was sent to live with her grandparents.

 Their father remarried a woman with two sons of her own.
-The two Welty children moved to join him and the step-family in Roswell, New Mexico.
-Judias was reportedly abused by her father and stepmother, who starved her and forced her to work as a slave.
-When she was fourteen, she spent two months in prison for attacking her father, stepmother, and two stepbrothers with hot grease.
+She moved to join him and the step-family in Roswell, New Mexico.
+She was reportedly abused by her father and stepmother, who starved her and forced her to work as a slave.
+When she was fourteen, she spent two months in prison for attacking her stepmother.

 Upon release, Welty chose to attend reform school where she graduated in 1960.
 She subsequently became a nursing assistant.
 She gave birth to Michael, a son, the following year.